ankittkamal/ReactEats-backend/README.md

 5. Set the `Environment Variables` and add `PORT` environment variables to `3000`.
 6. Wait for the deployment to finish.
 Once it's done, you should see a success message and a link to our server url.
 7. Click on the link url to test our server.

+### Modification and Improvement

+Original code by [@Harshitha] was initially deployed on render.com, but I found that the time taken to fetch data from render.com exceeded 2-3 minutes, impacting performance.
+In an effort to improve the application's speed and efficiency, I made the following changes:

+1. Hosted the Node.js server on Vercel, which resulted in significantly faster response times.
+2. Modified the fetch endpoints to use a new Swiggy API menu `api/restaurants/resId`, enhancing the data source and overall functionality of the application.

+These modifications were made with the intention of optimizing the application's performance and user experience.

+Code Repository by @Harshitha https://github.com/HarshithaSolai/instafood-server

 ### Contribute to this repository